 Keeping your car within parameters and the paperwork up to date is a lot of admin work.
 It demands time and attention that you’d certainly rather focus on what you do best: driving.

 Most people think on-demand drivers use their own cars for Uber and other rideshare apps.
-While this is indeed possible, many drivers rent their private hire cars.
+While this is indeed possible, many drivers subscribe to drive their private hire cars or rent a car for Uber.
 Let’s see the pros and cons of PCO car hire.

 You must meet these requirements to apply for a PCO licence: